-This simple change to my running technique has allowed me to remain injury free for the past five years.
-Improving my running cadence has seen me through 6 marathons, 18 half marathons, and everything in between without injury.
+This simple change to my running technique has allowed me to remain injury free for the past seven years.
+Improving my running cadence has seen me through 6 marathons, 22 half marathons, and everything in between without injury.

 How to Increase Your Running Cadence

-It turns out that increasing your cadence is a miracle worker for preventing injury and helping increase your speed.
-Whether or not you struggle with the occasional runner’s knee, chronic injuries, or are just wanting to improve, every runner can benefit from perfecting their cadence.
+It turns out that increasing your cadence works miracles when it comes to preventing injury and increasing your speed.
+Whether or not you struggle with the occasional runner’s knee, chronic injuries, or are just wanting to improve, every runner can benefit from taking the time to perfect their cadence.

 What is a running cadence?

-The term “running cadence” refers to the number of times your feet strike the ground in one minute.
-Your cadence is the total strikes between both feet and is measured in beats per minute.
+The term “running cadence” refers to the number of times your feet strike the ground over the course of one minute.
+Your cadence is the total number of foot strikes in 60 seconds, and is measured in beats per minute.

 What is the “perfect” running cadence?